savagedata/regression-tree-tutorial/README.md

 * Many concepts in this tutorial come from Applied Predictive Modeling by Kjell Johnson and Max Kuhn, which I highly recommend for more in-depth understanding of regression tree models

 * Code for grabbing individual trees from cforest() was taken from Marco Sandri: http://stackoverflow.com/questions/19924402/cforest-prints-empty-tree

+# To Do

+In future releases of this tutorial, you might see:

+* choosing splits for categorical variables
+* variable importance
+* quantile regression forest
+* GBM
+* grid search